esha-saha/champ/README.md

 $ git clone https://github.com/esaha2703/champ.git
 $ pip install - e .
 ```
+If directly implementating from the posted codes, ensure all the datasets and the trained models are in the same folder.
+They are posted in separate folders for the sake of better organization.
 ## Problem Statement

 The goal of the proposed research is to train a parameterized model to track emissions from oil sands tailings ponds in Alberta, Canada using methane concentrations.